bhonesh1998/YatraBot/README.md

 # YatraBot
 > YatraBot is an android app which will solve the queries asked by users.It is a simple but very efficient bot which include various features in
 > same app.
-> User can ask for a train between the two station name and just say Book a ticket.Bot will search the seats available in the trains running between provided stations.
+> User can ask for a train between the two station name.Bot will search the seats available in the trains running between provided stations.
 > And the Bot will ask in which available train ticket is to be booked.And then it will book the ticket according to provided information.
 >If you ask for any Place,the bot will show the exact place using google map api.U can also get a greeting welcome from the chat bot.